taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 It is the next morning.
 Asoka sits on the edge of their bed in the infirmary, a thick, sturdy floor mattress in the style of Japanese shikibutons, on top of a floor made of tiled [tatamis](https://en.wikipedia.org/wiki/Tatami).
 Asoka's bare feet are on the tatami, knees bent up under their folded arms, in which they rest their head.
 Their eyes are tired and puffy.
 Iri tenderly combs Asoka's hair with its arms as it cuddles in the space between Asoka's knees and chest.
 Fili pushes back the door tapestry to Asoka's room, carrying a tray of food.
 Fili is also barefoot and without his face veil or jacket.

-Fili: **"Good morning.
+Fili: **"Hello.
 Did you sleep at all?"**

 Asoka, without looking up, straightens their back and lowers their knees into a cross-legged sitting position.
 They look too dejected to talk.
 Iri timidly peers at Fili from around Asoka's arms, which still hold Iri close.

 Fili sets down the tray and sits across from Asoka, whose eyes have started to leak tears again.
 Fili looks at Asoka sadly, then gives a little smile.

-Fili: **"Fresh raspberries?
-Just picked them this morning."**
+Fili: **"Raspberries?
+I picked them just this morning."**

 Asoka doesn't react.
 Fili tries again.

-Fili: **"You said your mechapet's name is Iri?
-Is that short for iridescent?"**
+Fili: **"I was told to feed you plenty of protein...we're pretty far from your Haven, and you must have run the whole way..."**

 Asoka still shows no reaction.
 Fili's smile drops and he looks down.

-Fili: **"It's ok to feel pain, but please...eat something.
-It's even harder to process difficult emotions when you're hungry."**
+Fili: **"...even if you don't feel hungry, you should eat something..."**

+Asoka: **"Fili?"**

+Fili: **"Yes?"**

 Asoka finally looks at Fili.

+Asoka: **"If you all already knew about the werewolves...why didn't you *warn* us?"**

-After a moment, Asoka reaches for a raspberry.
-Fili smiles encouragingly.
+Still staring at Fili, now almost accusingly, Asoka reaches for a raspberry.

+Fili: **"I...I'm sorry...we didn't--"**

 ### Page 11

-A scratch at the door.
 Eireena enters with Serena.

+Eireena: **"Until you came to us last night, we weren't sure ourselves whether these creatures were real."**

-Fili stands and bows.
+Fili hurriedly stands and bows.

-Fili: **"Ah, High Priestess!
-Good morning."**

-Asoka also stands, abruptly remembering their manners as Iri darts to their shoulder and hides behind their hair.
-While standing, Asoka knocks over the raspberries.
+Fili: **"High Priestess!"**

+Asoka: **"But you said you had reports--!"**

+Distressed, Asoka tries to also stand, but in the process knocks over the raspberries.
+At the same time, Asoka's stomach lets out an enormous growling noise.
 Asoka looks mortified.
 Asoka rushes to pick up the scattered raspberries.
 Eireena holds up a hand to stop Asoka and smiles wryly as Serena calmly gathers the rest of the raspberries, which mostly scattered in her direction anyway.

-Eireena: **"Those should all be in your mouth already."**
+Eireena: **"Once you've filled your belly with some food, I'll explain."**

-Serena returns the raspberries to their bowl, and Fili exits.
-Asoka sits on their bed futon, obediently shoving a raspberry into their mouth, while Serena and Eireena sit on floor cushions.
+Serena returns the raspberries to their bowl.
+Asoka sits on their bed futon, obediently shoving a raspberry into their mouth, while Serena and Eireena settle onto floor cushions.

-Asoka: **"Sorry, I'm still a little jumpy..."**

-Eireena: **"Of course.
-Yesterday was a tragedy, and you will need time to process and heal."**

-Asoka: **"Thanks...um, High Priestess?"**
+Asoka: **"Sorry..."**

-Eireena: **"Yes?"**
+Eireena: **"It's alright.
+Yesterday was a tragedy, and we owe you some explanations.
+It's true that we've seen the creatures you call werewolves, but never clearly, never in large groups, and certainly never within a Haven.
+What happened to Green Haven Howes is both terrible and new."**

-Asoka: **"Why did the Peacekeepers come last night?
-Was it...was it about the werewolves?"**
+Asoka: **"But then...how come we have so many stories about werewolves?"**

-Eireena: **"...Are you sure you want to hear this now?"**

-Asoka hesitates, momentarily scared and pained.
-Then they meet Eireena's gaze.

-Asoka: **"Yes."**

 ### Page 12

-Eireena: **"Very well.
-Last night, Lieutenant Colonel Santiago Garcia of the World Government Peacekeepers informed me that due to overcrowding in the Underground Cities, all Biononymous must now be permanently housed above ground.
-Given what happened to your Haven last night, you can imagine why this concerns us..."**
+Eireena: **"Stories have a funny way of carrying truth in a basket full of convenient distractions...even though many Biononymous are convinced that stories of werewolves were rumours meant to scare Earthers into staying underground during Confinement...now we dress up those rumours and tell them to our children to keep them from wandering too far..."**

+Asoka: **"So it's all just stories?
+Then why are you collecting reports on them?"**

 A panel of flashback: the salivating fangs, the terribly cold eyes, a sense of impossibly fast movement for something so large.

-Serena: **"When I shared our reports of the wolf-creatures and our concerns about the safety of the Havens, the Colonel insisted on leaving 10 Peacekeepers here for our protection, even after we reminded him that Biononymous law forbids any military presence in the Havens.
-We couldn't refuse, given the circumstances."**

-Asoka: **"But...if they really want to protect us, 10 Peacekeepers won't be enough!
-The werewolves are huge, and the pack yesterday was at least 4 strong..."**

-Serena: **"For the record, the colonel didn't look surprised at *all* when we mentioned the wolf creatures."**

-Asoka: **"I don't understand...don't they need us to grow food for them?
-If they're gonna break our laws, why don't they give us some real protection?"**

-Eireena now looks hard at Asoka.

-Eireena: **"...Asoka, when did you make apprentice?"**

-Asoka: **"Two years ago, on my 14th birthday.
-Why?"**

-Eireena: **"I see.
-I, Eireena McLeland, High Priestess of Green Haven Clarksville, promote Asoka Morei, child of João and Anita, to the rank of Journeyhume.
-Do you accept?"**
+Serena: **"At first we didn't.
+Even Guardians joked about it, made fun of anyone who claimed to see one...how could there be huge carnivores roaming a land with nothing for them to hunt, where there are barely enough insects and birds to pollinate the plants?
+But about 6 years ago, we had a strange visitor, who claimed she'd been living on the surface...she was terrified, and begged for sanctuary...when we asked her why she was so afraid, she told us she was being hunted by werewolves controlled by the World Government.
+It sounded completely ridiculous, but the next morning, Peacekeepers showed up and tried to force their way into the Haven to search for 'a dangerous criminal'.
+By the time we got rid of them, the strange woman was also gone..."**

+Asoka: **"Wait...are you saying that werewolves are controlled by the World Government??"**

+Serena: **"We're not sure yet.
+Would you like to help us find out?"**

 ## Diagram 3: Major Neurotransmitters